jwills/hive-scd/README.md

 periodically compact the updates into a new version of the dimension table when you don't expect to need to be able to roll any of the updates back.

+### Are there any limitations I should be aware of? ###

+Yes: right now, type support is pretty limited; we can handle flat Avro records (so no nested structure) composed of ints, longs, floats, doubles, booleans, and strings (which are mapped to VARCHAR(32767) values in H2).
+I hope that this isn't a major problem for most Avro-serialized dimension tables, although adding decimal support is probably worthwhile in the near future.

 ### Will any other file formats be supported in the future? ###

 Quite possibly; I chose Avro for the prototype because it was relatively easy to do